SiamMia94/Shaayri-and-Status-Copy-and-Sharing-Button-in-Blogger-Code/README.md

 Shaayri, Quotes, Jokes, Status and Kobita Copy and Sharing Button in Blogger Blogspot

-You Need This Code Then send Message - [SiaM Mia](https://facebook.com/siam.mia.94/)
+You Need This WordPress Plugin also Blogger Blogspot Code and Setup This Code in Your Website Then send a Message - [SiaM Mia](https://facebook.com/siam.mia.94/)

 ## 📸 Screenshots